zipvilization/Zipvilization/index.md

 The canonical contract-level rules.

 [Repository →](/repository/)
-The technical construction of Zipvilization.
+The private technical construction environment and its relationship with the public Atlas.

 ---